EclipseFdn/git-eca-rest-api/README.md

 # git-eca-rest-api

+---
+**NOTE**

+This project was migrated to [Eclipse Gitlab](https://gitlab.eclipse.org/eclipsefdn/it/api/git-eca-rest-api) on October 14, 2021.

+---

 This project uses Quarkus, the Supersonic Subatomic Java Framework.

 If you want to learn more about Quarkus, please visit its website: https://quarkus.io/ .